Maggi Dueker

 Since then she has performed and taught tap improvisation and technique for the Chicago Human Rhythm Project, the St. Louis Tap Festival, St. Louis Dance Festival, the Missouri Arts Council's Missouri Touring Program and the Arts and Education Council of Greater St. Louis.
 Cosby served as a Regional Representative for the International Tap Association for several seasons and sat on the Steering Committee for that organization during its early years.

 Prior to founding Tapsichore, Cosby toured nationally as performer and teacher with the award-winning Metro Theater Company.
-Her work with MTC included performances at the Kennedy Center, the Detroit Institute of the Arts and at Powell Hall with the Saint Louis Symphony Orchestra.
+Her work with MTC included performances at the Kennedy Center, the Detroit Institute of the Arts and at Powell Hall with the St. Louis Symphony Orchestra.
 Also an early musician and recorderist, Cosby was a guest member of the Ganzfeld Quartet and a long-time member of the St. Louis Early Music Band.
 She currently teaches recorder at Lighthouse Co-op where she has also taught Music Appreciation and Creative Movement.
 Her poem Nobody Knew You was published in 2009 by Paraclete Press.

 Lois Enders

-Adjunct Faculty, Jazz, Ballet
+Adjunct Faculty, Ballet, Jazz

 Gary Hubler